loneworkernelson-web/On-The-Go-Safety/README.md

 3. **Naming convention:** Saves file as `YYYY-MM-DD_HH-mm_WorkerName_[Type].jpg` to ensure sortability.
 4. **Return:** Returns the `drive.google.com/open?id=...` URL to be written to the spreadsheet.

+### 2.5 Reverse Geocoding & what3words

+**Reverse geocoding (`reverseGeocode_`)** — used for SMS alert bodies.
+Calls the Nominatim API with the worker's GPS coordinates and returns a human-readable `"Road, Suburb"` string.
+Falls back to raw `"lat, lng"` if the lookup fails.
+Email and ntfy alerts are unaffected (they retain the full Google Maps URL).

+**what3words (`getW3wAddress_`)** — optional.
+When `CONFIG.W3W_API_KEY` is set, calls `api.what3words.com/v3/convert-to-3wa` and appends a clickable `what3words:` row below the GPS row in emergency email alerts.
+Returns `"///word.word.word"` or `null` on failure.
+Fires once per alert at send time; not cached server-side (alert volume is low enough for free tier charity use).

+> **Licensing note:** what3words is free for registered charities and NGOs — select the Free plan at `accounts.what3words.com/select-plan` and then contact what3words to request a charity upgrade.
+Commercial use requires a paid plan.
+The `convert-to-3wa` endpoint is not available on the standard free tier without this upgrade.

+### 2.6 AI Integration (Gemini / `smartScribe`)

+Worker notes are stored raw in the `Visits` sheet to preserve evidentiary integrity.
+When generating email reports, the backend calls Google Gemini to correct spelling and grammar.
+This polished text is used only in the email HTML — it is never written back to the spreadsheet.

+**Model selection (`getGeminiModel_`):** The backend calls the Gemini ListModels endpoint, filters for `generateContent`-capable models, and selects from a preference list.
+No model names are hardcoded anywhere, which ensures the backend remains functional as Google deprecates or renames model versions.

 ---

 ## 3. Worker App Specification (PWA)